amonos/subtitler/README.md

 * Directories are read recursively
 * If there are multiple video files (and optionally subtitle files) in a directory then they will be matched by season and episode information in the filenames.
-* Multiple videos whitout season and episode information in the filename, or multiple CDs for a movie is not supported in the same directory.
 * Python 3.4 required